310-533-4562 Ext 8791

 Students absent for more than three (3) days must provide a doctor’s note to the office before returning to classes.

-Date(s) of absence and periods of absence
+Date(s) of absence and/or periods missed

 Reason for absence

 Parent/Legal Guardian printed name, signature and relationship to student

 Extended Travel (5 days or more) and Independent Study Contracts (from our Handbook page 13).
 Students who are away from school for travel or family circumstances for 5 or more days are required to submit a written letter from the parent in advance.
 Study Contracts may be issued and require at least a week to process.
 Students must bring in completed work upon their return.